LoginRadius/node-js-sdk/README.md

 LoginRadius Node.js wrapper provides access to LoginRadius.

-Note : Documentation sample code is dependent of [express][1] module for Node.js.

 LoginRadius is a unified social API platform that combines 30 major social platforms into a single simplified and maintenance-free API.
 With LoginRadius' API, websites and mobile apps can implement social login, capture user social data, enable social sharing, add single sign-on, and more.